 Painted mason jars are a popular seasonal craft.
 Adding a sweet little bunny silhouette to the jar makes it that much cuter!

-We've created these FREE bunny silhouette decals to help you create this Easter craft.
-Get your FREE bunny decals here.
+Print and cut out a bunny silhouette to help you create this Easter craft.

 Here are the simple steps to create your bunny silhouette painted mason jar:

 2. Tape or glue the bunny silhouette to the side of the jar.

 3. Paint the mason jar - we recommend using chalk paint.
 Painting right over the bunny is fine!

 4. Let the paint dry and then add a second coat of paint if desired.